hikoworks/hikolang/doc/language/tokenizer.md

 Whitespace characters are defined by Pattern_White_Space from Unicode UAX #31 (Unicode Identifier and Syntax).

+### Semicolon
+Each statement in the source code is ended by a semicolon `;`.

+Modern languages have mostly eliminated the need for semicolons at the end of a line, including this language.
+This is handled by automatically inserting semicolons at the end of each line after a statement.

+The following rules are used to handle semicolons `;`:
+ - At end-of-line, the tokenizer will insert a semicolon `;` if:
+   * there are tokens on the line that are not terminated with a semicolon `;`, and
+   * the bracket stack is empty or its top is a brace `{`.

 ### Semicolon and comma handling
 The semicolon `;` and `,` are used to separate statements, expressions and